darkLord19/anor/packages/extension/INSTALL.md

 4. **Verify Installation:**
    - Click the extension icon in the Chrome toolbar
-   - You should see the Anor popup
+   - You should see the Dotor popup
    - If you see errors, check the browser console (F12) and extension service worker logs

 ## Troubleshooting